Nigerian Rapper Goes Viral With His Take On 'This Is America'

 In February, a splinter group of Boko Haram abducted 110 girls from an all-girls boarding school in the town of Dapchi in northeastern Nigeria's Yobe state.

 The girls are performing the shaku shaku dance, a street dance that became popular in Nigeria this year.
-A similar scene is represented in Glover's "This Is America:" amid violence and chaos, students perform dances that have gone viral on the Internet.
+A similar scene is represented in Glover's "This Is America": amid violence and chaos, students perform dances that have gone viral on the Internet.
 In Glover's video, critics say the scene illustrates people's tendency to get distracted by viral entertainment instead of focusing on social issues.

 Unethical preachers [1:47]

 A young woman in a white garment is surrounded by a small group of people praying for her.
 In previous songs, Falz has criticized religious figures for money-making schemes.
 In "This is Nigeria," Falz gets angrier: "Pastor put his hand in the breast of his member, he is pulling the demon out," he raps.
-In April 2017, a Nigerian televangelist named Tim Omotoso was arrested for allegedly trafficking more than 30 girls and women from various branches of his church, and allegedly sexually exploiting them.
+In April 2017, a Nigerian televangelist named Tim Omotoso was arrested and charged with trafficking more than 30 girls and women from various branches of his church, and allegedly sexually exploiting them.

 Erratic electricity [1:51]